gingerfocus/luma/README.md

 # Luma
-Link viewer to open and edit links in a yaml file.
+Program to unite the internet and filesystem.

 ## Building
 ```sh